jhye1023/NY-Property-Sale/README.md

 1. Use Python to aggregate data from NYC Open Data page.
 Files from 2016 until the end of June 2020.

   - The CSV files in the data_original folder were uploaded to Pandas Pandas DataFrames
-  - The headers of the Pandas DataFrames were changed to be the same for all the CSV files
+  - The files had some different columns so dropped them and made the files had the same columns for all the CSV files and exported to the Combined folder in the data folder.
-  - The Pandas DataFrames with the standardized headers were exported to the data_modified folder
-  - The CSV files in the modified folder were uploaded to a single Pandas DataFrame

-2. Elimination of outliers by using Python.

-  - The Pandas DataFrame containing the data of all the months was filtered to eliminate the outliers
-  - Small CombinedData CSV files, the product of the aggregation, were exported to the data_output folder
+  - Combined the files and saved CombinedData to the data folder
+  - Uploaded the CombinedData and dropped some columns that had fewer data than other fields and dropped duplicate values and saved as FinalCombinedData in the data folder

-3. Use of Tableau to describe and analyze the phenomena from the data by creating visualizations and dashboards
+2. Use of Tableau to describe and analyze the phenomena from the data by creating visualizations and dashboards